AsBuiltReport/AsBuiltReport.VMware.Horizon/README.md

 # VMware Horizon As Built Report

-## :exclamation: THIS ASBUILTREPORT MODULE IS CURRENTLY IN DEVELOPMENT AND MIGHT NOT YET BE FUNCTIONAL ❗

 VMware Horizon As Built Report is a PowerShell module which works in conjunction with [AsBuiltReport.Core](https://github.com/AsBuiltReport/AsBuiltReport.Core).

 [AsBuiltReport](https://github.com/AsBuiltReport/AsBuiltReport) is an open-sourced community project which utilises PowerShell to produce as-built documentation in multiple document formats for multiple vendors and technologies.